 Assessment of EDF group greenhouse gas emissions

-The scope defined for the assessment of GHG emissions covers the following companies: EDF SA, EDF PEI, Dalkia, Edison, Enedis, Électricité de Strasbourg, EDF Energy Services, EDF Energy, Framatome, EDF Renouvelables, Norte Fluminense, Meco, EDF Luminus, EDF Belgium and their subsidiaries.
-The subsidiaries included under the financial consolidation approach but excluded from this assessment represent less than 5% of the Group's total environmental footprint.
+The scope defined for the assessment of GHG emissions covers the following companies and their subsidiaries: EDF SA, EDF PEI, Dalkia, Edison, Enedis, Électricité de Strasbourg, EDF Energy Services (including EDF Trading NA), EDF Energy, Framatome, EDF Renewables, Norte Fluminense, MECO, Luminus, EDF China.
+The subsidiaries included under the financial consolidation approach but excluded from this assessment are not significant as their emissions represent less than 5% of the Group’s total environmental footprint.

 Breakdown of GHG protocol emissions for EDF group